 Psychologically, your mind is going to make you want to swing up at the ball.
 This isn’t as big of a problem in baseball because the ball is more on a level plane.
 But in softball, that arc is huge and your brain wants to go up and meet it.
 However, when we chop down with our hands, we’re creating a swing path that is much more level in nature.
 I’ve covered this at length already.

 But the practical thing here is to practice by chopping heavily down on the ball.
 Almost like you’re trying to drive it into the ground.
-However, do this while hitting the 20-40° angle on the ball.
+However, remember, do this while hitting the 20-40° angle on the ball.
 This is precisely how you create the backspin needed for a homer.
 The best way to practice this is by setting up a batting tee or soft toss.
 Don’t try this in a live game, please.
 Goodness, you’ll try it, strike out, and then likely come back and tell me I’m a liar.
 Just practice first in a cage and see how it feels.
 Then implement it!

 Step 5: Pitch selection and hitting the ball out in front of the plate to get full extension